Skip to content

 3.3.
 Configure Function

-In the above code example:
+In the example code above:

 4. Sidecar Connector Operation Object API

-Parameters for DFF.CONN(...) are as follows:
+DFF.CONN(...) parameters are as follows:

-Parameter Type Required / Default Value Description
+Parameter Type Required / Default Description

 data_source_id str Required Connector ID